darumatic/apigee-cli/README.rst

 This is a comprehensive and well-supported tool which can also be used as an SDK to orchestrate tasks and may be more than suitable for your needs.
-If however, you have certain use cases that cannot be satisfied by this tool, such as those requiring a more simplified use of CLI commands with CI/CD in mind, then the Apigee CLI may have what you need.
+If however, you have certain use cases that cannot be satisfied by this tool, such as those requiring a more simplified use of CLI commands for CI/CD usage, then the Apigee CLI may have what you need.

 Example use cases that are too specialised for official tools are (to be) documented below.